tomatohammado/old-ga-installfest/README.md

 ## Congratulations

   You have installed the basic applications to use as a developer, and you are ready for DC WDI.
 We are looking forward to working with you in the next weeks!

-## Acknowledgment

-  This repository is a recreation of [GA's Installfest](https://git.generalassemb.ly/DC-WDI/Installfest).
-The original Installfest was written in Ruby.
-This one instead accomplishes all the tasks in plain Bash commands.
-Some of the content provided here was copied from the original repository.

-## Test Log

-  - Test #1: Oct 20 - MacBook Air - OS X Yosemite
-  - Test #2: Oct 20 - MacBook Air - OS X Yosemite - Duration: 75mins
-  - Test #3: Oct 23 - MacBook Air - OS High Sierra - Duration: 40mins - Ruby section broke.